Samsung Galaxy A Series: New lineup starts at $110 and two models have 5G

 Starting at just $110, Samsung's low-priced Galaxy A series phones for the US, unveiled Wednesday, are more wallet-friendly for shoppers on a budget.
 And they come as consumers wait for Apple to introduce its own cheaper smartphone, likely a successor to the 2016's iPhone SE.
 So yes, as the global economy crashes and more than a million people have been diagnosed with the novel coronavirus, Samsung's betting we'll still need new phones -- even if we're not willing to pay as much for them.

 Samsung on Wednesday said six smartphones in its A Series lineup -- some new and some previously announced -- will be coming to the US.
 The lineup, which has been popular in recent months, is known for being inexpensive compared with the company's flashy Galaxy S and Galaxy Note devices.
 The four 4G LTE phones range from $110 for the Galaxy A10 to $400 for the Galaxy A51.
 Samsung even introduced two 5G models, the $500 Galaxy A51 5G and the $600 Galaxy A71 5G, giving Samsung two of the cheapest 5G phones in the US.
+(The 5G models will cost £429 and £519 respectively in the UK, which converts to about AU$850 and AU$1,030.)
 Here's how the A Series compares.

 The devices all sport Samsung's curved displays and fast charging capabilities.
 The higher-end models have more -- and better -- camera lenses than the cheaper phones and come with other improvements like bigger batteries and more internal storage.
 And notably, they all come with 3.5mm headphone jacks.